-FLARM radar: This enables the display of the FLARM radar gauge.
+FLARM radar : This enables the display of the FLARM radar gauge.
 The track bearing of the target relative to the track bearing of the aircraft is displayed as an arrow head, and a triangle pointing up or down shows the relative altitude of the target relative to you.
+Auto close FLARM : This will close the FLARM radar view when all FLARM

-Auto close FLARM: This will close the FLARM radar view when all FLARM traffic has gone.
+LARM^{}: This will close the FLARM radar view when all FLARM traffic has gone.

-Thermal assistant: Enables the display of the ThermalAssistant gauge.

-Thermal band: Enables the display of the thermal profile (climb band) overlay on the map.

-Final glide bar MC0: If set to ON the final glide bar will show a second arrow indicating the required altitude to reach the final waypoint at MC zero.

-In all FLARM environment, the colour of the target indicates the threat level.

-13.15 Gauges / Vario

-This page bundles all details to the vario-gauge and is entirely classified as expert setup.

-Speed arrows: Whether to show speed command arrows on the vario gauge.
+Thermal assistant : Enables the display of the ThermalAssistant gauge.
+Thermal band : Enables the display of the thermal profile (climb band) over- lay on the map.
+Final glide bar MC0 [] : If set to ON the final glide bar will show a second arrow indicating the required altitude to reach the final waypoint at MC zero. l FLARM environment, the colour of the target indicates the at level.
+Gauges / Vario This page bundles all details to the vario-gauge and is entirely classified as expert setup.
+Speed arrows [] : Whether to show speed command arrows on the vario gauge.
 When shown, in cruise mode, arrows point up to command slow down; arrows point down to command speed up.

-Show average: Whether to show the average climb rate.
+Show average $$: Whether to show the average climb rate.
 In cruise mode, this switches to showing the average net airmass rate.

-Show MacCready: Whether to show the MacCready setting.

-Show bugs: Whether to show the bugs percentage.

-Show ballast: Whether to show the ballast percentage.

-Show gross: Whether to show the gross vario value.

-Averager needle: If true, the vario gauge will display a hollow averager needle.
+Show MacCready : Whether to show the MacCready setting.
+Show $bugs^$: Whether to show the bugs percentage.
+Show ballast [] : Whether to show the ballast percentage.
+Show $gross^$: Whether to show the gross vario value.
+Averager needle [] : If true, the vario gauge will display a hollow averager nee- dle.
 During cruise, this needle displays the average net value.
 During circling, this needle displays the average gross value.